mikomikotaishi/mofubot/README.md

 ## TODO:
 Upcoming features:
-- Fix the music system
 - Include support for other streaming services
 - Implement imageboard image grabbing utilities
 - Implement simple games with the bot (using C++)